rpeterclark/grunt-iisexpress/README.md

 A string value that specifies the location of the IIS Express executable.

+#### options.keepalive
+Type: `Boolean`
+Default value: `false`

+Keep the server alive until Grunt is terminated (via `ctrl+c` for example).
+Note that if this option is enabled, any tasks specified after this task will *never run*.
+By default, once Grunt tasks have completed, the web server stops.
+This option changes that behavior.

+This option can also be enabled ad-hoc by running the task like `grunt iisexpress:targetname:keepalive`.

+#### options.killOnExit
+Type: `Boolean`
+Default value: `true`

+Kills IIS Express process after Grunt tasks have completed.
+Enabled by default.
+If you want to keep IIS Express server running after Grunt tasks have completed, set to `false`.

 #### options.killOn
 Type: `String`
 Default value: `''`

 A string value that is used to determine when the IIS Express process should be killed.
-The IIS Express process will not automatically terminate when Grunt exits.
-This may be your desired behavior.
-If, however, you *do* want the IIS Express process to terminate, you will have to specify the name of an event for it to trigger the process kill.
+By default IIS Express process will be killed when Grunt exits (if not disabled by `killOnExit` option set to `false`).
+Here you can specify the name of an event to trigger IIS Express process kill when you need it.

+#### options.open
+Type: `Boolean`
+Default value: `false`

+If set to `true`, requested URL will be opened in the browser after IIS Express server is started.
+Entire URL to open can be specified using `openUrl` option or it will be `'http://localhost:{port}{openPath}'`, where `port` and `openPath` are another options.
+By default is `false`.

+#### options.openPath
+Type: `String`
+Default value: `'/'`

+The path part of the URL to be opened in the browser.
+Will not work without `open` option set to `true`.

+#### options.openUrl
+Type: `String`
+Default value: `null`

+The URL to be opened in the browser after IIS Express server is started.
+Will not work without `open` option set to `true`.

+#### options.verbose
+Type: `Boolean`
+Default value: `false`

+Enable verbose output, both for Grunt task and IIS Express.
+Disabled by default.

 ### IIS Express Options